raffrica/raffrica.github.io/_pages/about/index.md

 * Co-Founder and board member of [Hatching Health](http://www.hatchinghealth.com/)
 * A recommender system for [Read by QxMD](https://qxmd.com/read-by-qxmd) (an app for viewing medical research papers)
 * [Visualization of Canadian Medical Health Survey Data](https://raffrica.shinyapps.io/cad_mental_health_viz/)
-* Designed the Squarespace website for the Fort Family Practice Clinic](https://www.fortfamilypractice.ca/), and helped them in the transition to virtual care during COVID19.
+* Designed the Squarespace website for the [Fort Family Practice Clinic](https://www.fortfamilypractice.ca/), and helped them in the transition to virtual care during COVID19.
 * Worked in data science or advisory roles for several healthcare startups such as [Babylon Health AI Research Team](https://www.babylonhealth.com/ai), [QxMD](https://qxmd.com/read-by-qxmd), and others.

 <br>